Search This Blog

 The Crowds Form

-When the regatta consisted of not many and mainly local people taking part in not so many races, there probably weren't too many tourists making their way to town to enjoy the event.
+When the regatta consisted of a relatively small number of mainly local people taking part in not so many races, there probably weren't too many tourists making their way to town to enjoy the event.
 But that had certainly changed by the 1880s and 90s when special cheap return tickets were available from Paddington as well as stations like Maidenhead to attend the main regatta.
 In 1883 two large London firms picked regatta day deliberately for their annual outings and this became a trend.
 Special long trains too long for the Marlow platform caused some amusement in 1898 as the "fair sex" had a little difficulty getting in and out but it was said the situation was dealt with with good humour.
-Longer and more frequents trains or not, they were generally described as extremely crowded with some young men traveling in the guards van through want of other room.
+Longer and more frequent trains or not, they were generally described as extremely crowded with some young men traveling in the guards van through want of other room.
 The last trains were run later than usual so people could enjoy the fireworks.

 Shooting Causes Alarm

 The fair attended, pitching up in the Causeway, and Institute/Station Rds much to the annoyance of the residents and delight of the children.
 Many of the same stalls and rides who were part of the October street fair made a return at regatta time.
 James Flood of the Causeway wrote to the local press to complain of how noisy the fair was.
 He says he had been woken at 4.30am by the hubbub of the swings, roundabout and coconut stalls in front of his home - presumably they were setting up for the day ahead at that time in the morning!
 The George & Dragon said they were almost completely blocked in in 1897 and a stray bullet from a shooting gallery broke one of their windows that year, resulting in a permanent ban for them there.
-Otherwise you can find plenty of reports of drunkenness and pick pocketing involving those who had attended the regatta, and the odd minor brawl."Regatta Sharps" mostly from London were caught selling postcards and programmes without hawkers licences.
+(You will see some images tagged as depicting the October Marlow Fair which actually depict the stalls and booths at Regatta time - take a look at the people's clothing and you will see they are in summer outfits with straw boaters etc.) Otherwise you can find plenty of reports of drunkenness and pick pocketing involving those who had attended the regatta, and the odd minor brawl."Regatta Sharps" mostly from London were caught selling postcards and programmes without hawkers licences.
 These postcards were obviously of the previous years event (at best) and help explain the vast number of regatta postcards in existence.
 A nice souvenir of a day by the river.

 Moneymaking Opportunity

 Enterprising locals noted that copies of the newspapers sold out by 9am on the July regatta day, despite plentiful extra copies being ordered, thanks to the large influx of visitors.
 So they sold their copies in the streets for many times the face value apparently, with some regatta programmes following the same fate.
 Police were not so much concerned with this than those perhaps involved in a little gambling in the streets, something that occured during the October fair too.
-In 1884 William Johnson was fined for just this after being caught with a wooden "Knock 'em down" set in the Causeway.
+In 1884 William Johnson narrowly escaped a fine for just this after being caught with a wooden "Knock 'em down" set up in the Causeway.
 Perhaps not the best place to pick for such an activity given the number of police attempting to keep an eye on the crowds on the bridge.
-Two Londoners were caught and fined for playing the same game on the towpath two years later, and you have to congratulate them on finding room!
+William argued it was a game of skill not a game of chance.
+So it could not count as a game of unlawful gambling legally speaking.
+The magistrates agreed.
+(It's the game where a ball is thrown at two "pins".
+You paid a penny a throw and if you knocked both pins down at once you received 3d back.
+Or you could be bold and stake 2d in order to get 6d back if successful with your throw.)
+Two Londoners were caught and fined for playing the same game on the towpath two years later though, and you have to congratulate them on finding room!

 How Deep Are Your Pockets?

 One poor lady had an alarming experience at the 1887 event when a cannon was let off near her without warning.
 She thought she was shot and another feinted.
 The organisers promised to move it away from the spectators in the future!
 If she needed some refreshment after that there was a tent providing just that in the subscribers enclosure, usually run by one of the local pubs or bakers such as Deaths.
 Those not fortunate enough to be in there could enjoy the services of ice cream sellers plying the crowd.
+The stalls in the streets around offered sausages and whelks with vinegar as hot snacks amongst other things.
 Less enjoyable perhaps were the sellers of "horrible squeaking things" or toys and novelties who also hoped to tempt those in holiday mood.
+Toy stalls presented "penny squeakers", tin whistles, trumpets, and rattles to their eager young customers.

 The events at the various incarnations of the regatta vary from time to time, with debates on how much of the programme to devote to serious rowing and how much to novelty races and tug of war competitions.
 (The various regattas might be referred to as the Marlow & Maidenhead regatta, town regatta, local regatta, amateur regatta, rag regatta etc and for many years there were three a year, including the Waterman's one.
 The Marlow and Maidenhead regatta and it's successors were held June/July and attracted crews and spectators from a large area.
 From 1878 there was what was generally referred to as the town or local regatta in August, with locals the entrants.
 This might also be referred to as the "rowing club regatta" although they were involved in both events. ) Duck hunts were abandoned after intervention from the RSPCA in 1910.
 The biggest change though was probably the inclusion of more female competitors in the late Victorian regattas.